ouafnico/BananaPi-Archlinux/README.md

 # BananaPi-Archlinux
-How to install Archlinux on BananaPi-M1 with last kernel.
+How to install Archlinux on BananaPi M1 with last kernel.
 Didn't try it on other models...

 Follow these steps :